Grammatical structures in mathematics: a personal view: Example: Linear Function

-In linguistics, we put words into word classes that describe their function in a sentence.
-You are likely familiar with nouns and verbs, for example.
-Some words move between word classes as their function changes in different contexts.
-The process of moving between word classes is extremely common in maths education because we tend to start by using something as a noun modifier (adjective) or operation (verb) then turn it into a noun to talk about it more.
+Words moving between classes is extremely common in mathematics because we tend to start by using a mathematical object to modify a noun or as an operation, then refer to it as a noun to add information.
 In linguistics, a word becoming a noun is \textit{nominalisation} and happens commonly to verbs and adjectives. \cite{obrien2023mathslanguage} points to numbers as adjectives in a construction like counting objects in the world where the number describes the noun.
 Five chairs, three plates, 15 people.
-Numbers then get nominalised when we start talking about them as mathematical objects in the abstract.
-In Example 1 we moving between word classes for the function but in the reverse direction to becoming a noun.
-We start with naming the object $f$ and the properties of being a function and then use $f$ to do something when we apply it to $x$.
+The technically correct term is \emph{quantifier}: words that modify the quantity of a noun and includes approximate terms like `some' or `many'.
+Numbers get nominalised when we start talking about them as mathematical objects in the abstract -- `5 chairs' to `5'.
+In Example 1 we are moving between word classes for the function but in the reverse direction to becoming a noun.
+We start with naming the object $f$ and assigning it the properties of being a function, then use $f$ to modify a noun when we apply it to $x$.

-More generally, we can associate the grammatical process of nominalisation in maths with moving between levels of abstraction.
-The maths education literature on abstraction is extensive and typically connected to the process of learning maths through the work of Jean Piaget.
+More generally, we can associate the grammatical process of nominalisation in mathematics with moving between levels of abstraction.
+The mathematics education literature on abstraction is extensive and typically connected to the process of learning mathematics through the work of Jean Piaget.
 I think the most relevant ideas are those in the Piaget process of reflective abstraction \cite{dawkins2024piaget}.
-If we consider the use of a thing (verb form of the function, adjective form of the number) to be a lower level of abstraction compared to what that thing becomes post-nominalisation (function, number as nouns), we can align the grammatical process with learning the next level in mathematical structure.
+If we consider the use of a mathematical object (quantifier form of the number, modifier $f$ for example) to be a lower level of abstraction compared to what that thing becomes post-nominalisation (numbers or functions as nouns), we can align the grammatical process with learning the next level in mathematical structure.
 Once a number has been nominalised, we start talking about its properties.
-Once we nominalise equations as functions we can look at function properties like continuity.
+For functions, when we start treating them as objects rather than modifiers to arguments we introduce concepts like domain and range, continuity, injectivity and surjectivity.
+Classes of functions such as polynomials require nominalisation because we define them as all functions with a specific property.
+In a similar way, we nominalise actions into exercises -- running, swimming etc. -- and can classify those exercises based on characteristics.